 SaaS startups of all stripes have to face one sticky question at some point ‒ what’s the best way to win customers?
 Sadly, there’s no crystal ball for that question.
-But you can begin crafting an answer by considering the two most common approaches today, freemium and free trial.
+But you can begin crafting an answer by considering the two most common approaches today, freemium vs free trial.

 Freemium